My name is Caroline Dodeller, I'm the Founder and the Fashion designer of the french brand TIMELESS by EYLLYE.

 No moment is really perfect to create one's activity, especially in the field of fashion, but it was a long time dream.
 Curious about everything, I foster with what surrounded me and learned from several subjects to propose another approach of fashion and create my brand TIMELESS by EYLLYE.

-Inspired by the “ever-moing” woman, the range of versatile clothing is practical and comfortable.
+Inspired by a woman "ever n the move", the range of versatile clothing is practical and comfortable.
 These pieces allow a gestural fluidity and adapt to the mood as to the context.
 The Anti-Aging set is also based on the observation of the lacks in industry and needs of my past clients.
 Well-being and relationship to the body are paramount, and my interest in innovation and new technologies led me to develop this tiny line.

 Then come the opportunity to present a new collection at Vancouver Fashion Week.
 In the same minimalist and graphic line, the wardrobe is composed by more varied shapes and a wider choice of fabrics.
 The collection is more diversified and brings together unconditional basics, versatile or adjustable clothing and accessories.